-To everyone reading this, my advice is simple: Do not ever feel pressured to go with the flow just because your partner wants condom-less sex.
+To everyone reading this, my advice is simple: Do not ever feel pressured to go with the flow just because your partner wants condomless sex.
 You can always say NO and call it quits.
 Talking to your sex partner about condoms is important.
-It is your way of saying “My health and yours is of utmost importance.
-I want both of us to be pregnancy-free and/or STD free or at least avoid exchanging STDs”.
+It is your way of saying “My health and yours are of utmost importance.
+I want both of us to be pregnancy-free and/or STD-free or at least avoid exchanging STDs”.

 #Whispa to us today!